wercker-labs/wercker-blog/source/posts/2013-06-19-Introducing-our-new-add-app-flow.md

 already authorized wercker to connect with either of these platforms, we will show this as well.

-In the case of GitHub, you can even select between private and public repositories (or both).
+In the case of GitHub, you can even choose between private and public repositories (or both).

 ![image]()